TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 The logic how the shuffling works with the CD4052 chips might be a bit difficult to follow by just looking at the schematics.
 In a nutshell, with each change, the potentiometer connections for all knobs in one group are swapped in a way, that connections for one potentiometer always stay together during the change.
 The group size of four knobs each is chosen, because this limits the need of ICs.
-An extension e.g. to all knobs in one group would significantly increase the number of needed multiplexers, let alone the attempt to add all 17 knobs on the front panel.
+An extension e.g. to all eight knobs combined in one group would significantly increase the number of needed multiplexers, let alone the attempt to add all 17 knobs on the front panel.

-The randomness of knobs assigned to functions is actually quite limited.
+Therefore, the randomness of knobs assigned to functions is actually quite limited.
 But I hope it is still enough to cause some fun or even confusion.

 ## Switch Functions
+The seven switches on the front panel are all fixed, i.e. there is no shuffling for them.
+The graph below shows the function of each switch.